Creative commons

 Applying a CC licence to your work

 The CC Licence Chooser tool is designed to help choose an appropriate licence.
-Otherwise, consider what rights are not necessary for to retain and apply a licence that matches.
+Otherwise, consider what rights are not necessary to retain and apply a licence that matches.
 State the relevant licence in the copyright notice or somewhere visible on the work.
 Providing a sample attribution is also useful to help others credit the work.

-When publishing open access with a commercial publisher authors are offered a choice from a prescribed selection of CC licences.
+When publishing open access with a commercial publisher authors are offered a choice from a selection of CC licences.
 Carefully read the terms of each licence before choosing.

-Choose a licence carefully, once it has been applied it can not be revoked.
+Choose a licence carefully, once it has been applied it cannot be revoked.

 Finding Creative Commons material